casdoor/casdoor-website/docs/how-to-connect/sdk.md

 #### JWT

 The `accessToken` returned by Casdoor is actually a JWT.
 So if your application uses JWT to keep user session, just use the access token directly for it:

 1. Send the access token to frontend, save it in places like localStorage of the browser.
-2. Let the browser sends the access token to backend for every request.
+2. Let the browser send the access token to backend for every request.
 3. Call `ParseJwtToken()` or your own function to verify the access token and get logged-in user information in your backend.

 ### 5. **(Optional)** Interact with the User table